Vodacom Group Limited interim results for the six months ended 30 September 2018

 |South Africa||13 567||12 975||4.6||4.6|

 |South Africa||18 183||17 172||5.9||5.9|

 |International||5 789||5 312||9.0||7.1|

 Shameel Joosub, Vodacom Group CEO commented:

 Certain financial information presented in this results announcement constitutes pro-forma financial information in terms of the JSE Listings Requirements.
-The applicable criteria on the basis of which this pro-forma financial information has been prepared is set out in the supplementary information on pages 25 to 28.
-The pro-forma financial information includes:
+The applicable criteria on the basis of which this pro-forma financial information has been prepared is set out in the supplementary information on pages 14 to 15.